 - breathing anaesthetic gases through a mask, or

-- the injection of anaesthetic drugs through an IV
+- the injection of anaesthetic drugs through an IV (see Drips (intravenous fluids or IV)

 The anaesthetist will closely monitor and take care of your child throughout the procedure.
 They will also wake them up afterwards.